 |GoGoKid||$14||$25||No||Preferred||Yes||Yes||Children||Yes||10 hours||Yes||Legally allowed to work in Canada or US||Apply|

 Now that you’ve taken a look at some of the most popular online English teaching companies, there are some important points to consider before embarking on your online English teaching career.
 Lessons can be conducted on a one-to-one basis or in groups and each company has its unique target audience.
 As technology improves these audiences continue to expand and the methods of lesson delivery evolve.
 For this reason alone there always new opportunities and jobs available with online English teaching.

 Who can teach English online?

-Anyone with a TEFL qualification, a reliable internet connection and a laptop or PC can teach English online.
+Anyone with a TEFL certification, a reliable internet connection and a laptop or PC can teach English online.
 Just make sure you have a good webcam and pair of headphones!
 Some employers will have additional requirements but if you’re just getting started these will be your essential items.